EHB-MCT/dev-v-2024-2025-assignment-2-Portfolio-starter/docs/progress.md

 ### **Frontend Development**

-1. **Display Encounter Data** <br>
+1. **Data Visualization** <br>
    Developed a React-based frontend to display encounter data in a table.
-This table included details like name, type, class, gear score, and DPS.
+This table included details like gear score, name, class, DPS and DPS percentage.

-2. **Adding Class Colors** <br>
+2. **Class Colors** <br>

-   Integrated class-specific colors to enhance visual clarity and align with the design of the original app.
-For example, `Berserker` is red, and `Paladin` is orange.
+- Integrated class-specific colors to enhance visual clarity.
+- Example, `Berserker` is red, and `Paladin` is orange.

-3. **Group Encounters** <br>
+3. **Grouping and Sorting** <br>

-   Grouped data by encounter ID, displaying the boss name at the top of each group.
-This approach made it easier to distinguish between encounters.
+- Grouped data by encounter ID, displaying the boss name at the top of each group.
+This approach made it easier to distinguish between encounters.<br>

-4. **DPS Sorting** <br>
-   Added functionality to sort characters and allies within each encounter by DPS, showing the highest DPS at the top.
-This ensures users can quickly see who was top dps in the encounter.
+- Sorted characters and allies within each encounter by DPS in descending order, highlighting top performers.

-5. **Dark Mode** <br>
+4. **Dark Mode** <br>
-   Started working on dark mode for better usability, reducing eye strain, and providing a modern look.
+   Developed a dark mode feature for better usability and aesthetics, particularly for users viewing the data for extended periods.
+I'm not the biggest fan of the white flashbangs.

+5. **Filtering and Search Functionality** <br>

+- Added a search bar to filter data by character name, boss, or ally.
+- Made a class filter dropdown to filter encounters by specific classes.
+- Included a reset filters button to clear both search and filter selections.

+6. **Responsive Layout** <br>

+- Designed the UI to display encounters in rows of 3 or 4 cards, depending on screen size.
+- Ensured encounters were displayed under the search and filter section for consistency.

+---

+### Final Adjustments

+1. **Refinements**

+- Fixed minor CSS inconsistencies to ensure proper alignment and spacing of table columns and encounter groups.
+- Adjusted the layout to dynamically size the encounter group cards to fit content.

+2. **Documentation**

+- Updated the README with:
+  - Detailed setup instructions.
+  - API endpoint documentation.
+  - Examples for GET and POST requests.
+- Documented project structure and key decisions in this progress file.

+3. **Testing**

+- Manually tested all functionalities, including:
+  - API routes.
+  - Search and filter combinations.
+  - Responsiveness

+4. **Code Cleanup**

+- Removed unused folders (config, services, etc.) to simplify the project structure.
+- Finalized comments and removed console.logs.